sddevelopment-be/penguin-pragmatic-patterns/content/en/concepts/helping_attitudes.md

 This type of inquiry is often used to explore relational dynamics and can be particularly useful in group settings or when addressing interpersonal issues.

-**Purpose**:
-To bring awareness to the processes and dynamics at play, encouraging reflection on the interaction or the relationships involved.
+**Purpose**: To bring awareness to the processes and dynamics at play, encouraging reflection on the interaction or the relationships involved.

-**Example**:

-- “I notice you seem hesitant to talk about this issue—can we explore why that might be?”
-- “You looked uncomfortable when discussing your team’s feedback.
-What was going through your mind?”
+**Examples**: _“I notice you seem hesitant to talk about this issue—can we explore why that might be?”_, _“You looked uncomfortable when discussing your team’s feedback.
+What was going through your mind?”_

 ## Background